Kevin99z/SurfStore/README.md

 ## Overview

-Surfstore is a fault-tolerant MetaStore implementation that leverages [the Raft consensus algorithm](https://raft.github.io).
-It consists of multiple RaftSurfstoreServers that communicate with each other via GRPC to ensure consistency and reliability.
+Surfstore is a fault-tolerant distributed storage service that leverages [the Raft consensus algorithm](https://raft.github.io).
+It consists of multiple Raft Servers that communicate with each other via GRPC to ensure consistency and reliability.

 ## Features